neetjn/mongoengine-practice/README.md

 ## Migrations

-This project leverages [alley](https://github.com/xperscore/alley), built on top of mongoengine, for database migration.
+This project leverages [alley](https://github.com/xperscore/alley), forked from flask-mongoengine-migrations and built on top of mongoengine, for database migration.
 Database migrations can be ran automatically by toggling the environmental variable `BLOG_RUN_MIGRATIONS`:

 ```bash
 BLOG_RUN_MIGRATIONS=TRUE pipenv run python -m blog